 D.B.12.
 Each Planning Coordinator, in whose islanding event assessment (per D.B.11) UFLS program deficiencies are identified, shall participate in and document a coordinated UFLS design assessment of the UFLS program with all other Planning Coordinators in the Western Interconnection to consider the identified deficiencies within two years of event actuation.
 [VRF: Medium][Time Horizon: Operations Assessment]

 M.D.B.12.
 Each Planning Coordinator will have dated evidence such as reports, data gathered from an historical event, or other dated documentation to show that it participated in a UFLS design assessment per Requirements D.B.12 and D.B.4 if UFLS program deficiencies are identified in D.B.11.

+D.B.13.
+Through D.B.14.
+Reserved.

+D.B.15.
+Each Planning Coordinator that participates in a UFLS design assessment under Requirement D.B.4 or D.B.12 and determines that the UFLS program does not meet the performance characteristics in Requirement D.B.3, shall develop a Corrective Action Plan and a schedule for implementation by the UFLS entities within its area [VRF: High][Time Horizon: Long-term Planning]

+D.B.15.1.
+For UFLS design assessments performed under Requirement D.B.4, the Corrective Action Plan shall be developed within the five-year time frame identified in Requirement D.B.4,

+D.B.15.2 For UFLS design assessments performed under Requirement D.B.12, the Corrective Action Plan shall be developed within the two-year time frame identified in Requirement D.B.12

+M.D.B.15.
+Each Planning Coordinator that conducts a UFLS design assessment under Requirement D.B.4 or D.B.12 and determines that the UFLS program does not meet the performance characteristics in Requirement D.B.3, shall have a dated Corrective Action Plan and a schedule for implementation by the UFLS entities within its area, that was developed within the time frame identified in Part D.B.15.1 or D.B.15.2